 The process of prospecting for new leads in sales is not an easy job.
 In many ways, it can seem like an impossible task.
 First, you have to somehow find people who might potentially be interested in the product or service you have on offer.
 You then need to convince people you have never met that they should purchase the product or service they want through you.
 Then you have to do the process all over again with each new prospect.

-Because of the amount of work that goes into prospecting, every salesperson usually wants to do whatever they can to make that process easier.
+Because of the amount of work that goes into sales prospecting video, every salesperson usually wants to do whatever they can to make that process easier.
 This is where innovations and additional elements can come into play that will enhance your sales pitch or make you stand out from the competition.

 Engaging prospects through email can sometimes prove to be a very viable method of increasing your sales funnel.
 Using emails to connect with prospects allows them to peruse the information and offers in their own time and is usually perceived as less intrusive than a phone call, but there are ways to ramp up the impact of those emails.